rust-lang/rust/text/0000-repr-pack.md

 * Packing values must be a power of two.

-By specifying this attribute, the alignment of the struct would be the smaller of the specified packing and the default alignment of the struct otherwise.
+By specifying this attribute, the alignment of the struct would be the smaller of the specified packing and the default alignment of the struct.
 The alignments of each struct field for the purpose of positioning fields would also be the smaller of the specified packing and the alignment of the type of that field.
 If the specified packing is greater than or equal to the default alignment of the struct, then the alignment and layout of the struct should be unaffected.

 When combined with `#[repr(C)]` the size alignment and layout of the struct should match the equivalent struct in C.